Precision measurements for the Higgsploding Standard Model: Systematics of loops with Higgspersion

 This is a textbook problem.
 The required solution of the inhomogeneous equation is obtained from the two solutions $f_1(\tau)$ and $f_2(\tau)$ to the corresponding homogeneous equation.
 The result is,

 where $\Theta$'s are the step functions and $W$ is the Wronskian computed for the two homogeneous solutions,

 The solutions of the homogeneous equation

-are known \cite{Voloshin:1992nu} thanks to the identification of equation \eqref{eq:eq_f12} as the Scr{\"o}dinger equation with an exactly solvable potential.
+are known \cite{Voloshin:1992nu} thanks to the identification of Eq.~\eqref{eq:eq_f12} as the Scr{\"o}dinger equation with an exactly solvable potential.
 The first solution (which is regular at $\tau \to +\infty$) can be written in the form,

 where here and below we have temporarily set $m=1$ to reduce the clutter.
 The second solution (which is regular at $\tau \to -\infty$) is obtained from $f_1(\tau)$ by the reflection of its argument, $f_2 (\tau) \,=\, f_1 (-\tau)$.
 These expressions can also be checked by a direct substitution into \eqref{eq:eq_f12}.
 Finally, the Wronskian computed for these two solutions is given by \cite{Voloshin:1992nu},